-- Minimum time commitment is the fall semester (September-December) for 16-20 hours/week.
-Preference is given to students available for the fall and spring semesters.
+- Minimum time commitment is the Spring semester (January-May) for 16-20 hours/week.
+Preference is given to students available for the Spring and Fall semesters.

 - All positions are unpaid.

 Currently, all MPHA staff and interns are working remotely and are not traveling.
-We anticipate that a gradual return to the office at some point in 2021, depending on public health guidance.
+We will begin a gradual return to the office at some point in the future, consistent with public health guidance.